May 16, 2024

 Project Details:

-In phase 1 of this project, we aim to investigate the bias that exists against FFN care in the field by first interviewing influential leaders in the ECE/child care field to assess their perceptions and beliefs about FFN care.
-Then, we will conduct focus groups with both FFN providers and parents who rely on FFN care to see what is actually happening on the ground, and how parents perceive their child care arrangement.
-In addition, we will be creating a podcast to showcase stories of FFN providers and parents who use FFN care, highlighting their experiences.
+In phase I of this project, we aimed to investigate the bias that exists against FFN care in the field by first interviewing influential leaders in the ECE/child care field to assess their perceptions and beliefs about FFN care.
+Then, we conducted focus groups with both FFN providers and parents who relied on FFN care to see what was actually happening on the ground, and how parents perceived their child care arrangement.
+In phase II of this project, we uncovered the policies and systems that perpetuate the FFN bias and marginalization.
+As we move into phase III, we aim to initiate movement among community and coalition members to dismantle FFN bias.